2024-2025 Content Advisory

 SEX: None.
 Bawdy gestures may be a part of some of the lower class characters’ behavior.

-VIOLENCE: Henry VI, Part 1: Joan of Arc is a historical drama.
+VIOLENCE: Henry VI, Part 2: She-Wolf of France is a historical drama.
 Violent battle scenes are depicted on stage including sword fights, stabbing, and death.
+Depiction of decapitated heads.

 FOR WHICH AUDIENCES: The play is best suited for grade 6 and up.

-RATING: If it were a movie, Henry VI, Part 1: Joan of Arc would be rated “PG-13.”
+RATING: If it were a movie, Henry VI, Part 2: She-Wolf of France would be rated “PG-13.”
 Children under 5 will not be admitted to the theater.

 RATING PG-MA